DMacMakes/dmacdocs/content/en/torrens/ise102/week1/index.md

 ### Context: Windows Command Prompt

 We're going to make a text-based program.
-To do that we'll use the _Windows Command Prompt_:
+To do that we'll write a program that runs in the  _Windows Command Prompt_:

 ![Command Prompt](command_prompt_new.png)
 <br /><br />